LuShuchen/prune-rdp-heartbeat/assets/store-listing/metadata.md

    - Size & Opacity: Adjust from a tiny transparent dot to a clear indicator.
    - Position: Drag and drop it anywhere on your screen.

+• Localized Interface: Fully supports English and Simplified Chinese.

 • System Tray Support: Minimizes quietly to the tray for a clutter-free experience.

 Created to make remote work a little less stressful.

 ### What's new in this version
-Initial release.
+v1.1.0 Update:
+• New: "Start on Boot" option.
+• New: Simplified Chinese language support.
+• Improved: Application logging for easier troubleshooting.

 ### Product Features (Bullet points)
 *Note: Max 20 items, up to 200 chars each.*
 1. Prevents RDP sessions from freezing or disconnecting due to inactivity.
 2. Visual heartbeat indicator confirms your connection is alive.
 3. Highly customizable: adjust color, size, opacity, and position.
+4. Start on Boot: Automatically starts with Windows (New in v1.1).
+5. Localized Interface: Supports English and Simplified Chinese.
-4. Unobtrusive: "Click-through" mode ensures it never blocks your work.
+6. Unobtrusive: "Click-through" mode ensures it never blocks your work.
-5. Lightweight system tray application.
+7. Lightweight system tray application.

 ---